ArpanDhot/Bird-spy-game-Android/README.md

 ![about](/Demo/cc3044ee9322070418fc.gif)

-### Instruction to play the simulation
+### Instruction to play the game
-- To play the simulation, download the "DroneSimulator-Jar.zip" file, and download the [JavaFx library](https://gluonhq.com/products/javafx/) on your device.
+- To play the game, download the "bird-spy-apk.zip" file on your device.
-- Right-click on the "run.bat" and press edit to upate the JavaFx library path.
+- Extract the APK file from the zip file.
-- Double-click on the DroneSimulator.jar file to run the game.
+- Install the application on your android device.